Olivier-Charbonneau Bridge: Toponymy

 Before May 2012, the bridge was called the A25 Bridge.
-It was then renamed to commemorate Olivier Charbonneau (1613-1687), French frontiersman and first inhabitant of Île Jésus, where the city of Laval now stands.
+It was then renamed to commemorate Olivier Charbonneau (1613–1687), French frontiersman and first inhabitant of Île Jésus, where the city of Laval now stands.

 History

 The Olivier Charbonneau Bridge was part of a 7.2 km-long project for the completion of Highway 25, and allows cars, trucks and buses to avoid the Pie IX Bridge upstream.
-It also provides a route around the city of Montreal by connecting Louis Hippolyte Lafontaine Tunnel to Highway 440, thus allowing motorists to avoid the congested Metropolitan Expressway.
-It is the second modern toll bridge built in Quebec and the first ever built in the Montreal Metropolitan Area since the abolition of toll fares on Champlain bridge in 1990.
+It also provides a route around the city of Montreal by connecting the Louis Hippolyte Lafontaine Tunnel to Highway 440, thus allowing motorists to avoid the congested Metropolitan Expressway.
+It is the second modern toll bridge built in Quebec and the first ever built in the Montreal Metropolitan Area since the abolition of toll fares on the Champlain bridge in 1990.

 The long anticipated construction began in early 2008, despite a last-ditch attempt by Greenpeace to block the project, and the bridge was opened to traffic on May 21, 2011, at 12:30pm (EDT).
 It was completed on time and on budget for $500 million.